 Reliability testing refers to running an application to find and remove failures before deploying the system.
 Because there are so many different combinations of alternative paths through an application, it is impossible to find all potential failures in a complex application.
-However, you can test the most likely scenario under normal use, and then verify that the application provides the expected service.
+However, you can test the most likely scenario under normal use, and then verify that the application provides the expected ort reliability testing.
 If time permits, more complex tests can be employed to reveal more subtle defects.

 Stress reliability testing involves simulating a huge workload to see how an application performs under peak usage.
 With component stress testing, you can isolate constituent components and services, infer the navigation methods, functional methods, and interface methods they expose, and create test frontends that invoke these methods.
 For those that go into a database server or some other component, create a backend that provides dummy data in the desired format.
 The test instrument repeatedly inserts dummy data while observing the results.

 After each individual component has been stress tested, the entire application with all its components and supporting services should be stress tested.
 Centralized stress testing focuses on interactions with other services, processes, and data structures (from internal components and other external application services).
 Centralized testing starts with the most basic functional testing.
 You need to know coding paths and user scenarios, understand what users are trying to do, and identify all the ways in which users use your application.
 The test script should run the application according to the intended usage.